Research Goals

 PFAS in Great Lakes Ecosystems

 PFAS are synthetic chemicals used in a wide range of industrial and commercial applications such as non-stick coatings, waterproofing, metal plating, and firefighting foams.
 Once in the environment, PFAS break down very slowly and can infiltrate water systems and bioaccumulate within food webs.
 We quantified PFAS in surface water, sediment pore water, plankton, and fish at a PFAS-contaminated wetland near Lake Huron.
 We determined that PFAS originating from a nearby military base was widely distributed in these environmental matrices and was accumulating in biota (Leads et al., in preparation).
-Using field mesocosms, we also characterized the impacts of environmental PFAS exposure on fish growth and reproduction.
+Using caged fish, we also characterized the impacts of environmental PFAS exposure on fish growth and reproduction.
 In laboratory experiments, we determined that PFAS exposure can adversely affect growth and survival of Great Lakes fishes.
 This work is ongoing in Dr. Cheryl Murphy's laboratory in the Department of Fisheries and Wildlife and Center for PFAS Research at Michigan State University.
 In 2025, we received a two-year grant from the US Geological Survey (USGS) Water Resources Research Act Program to determine the impacts of PFAS exposure on neurotoxicity and microbiome health in Great Lakes fish.

 Oil Spills and Photo-Induced Toxicity

 Oil spills can release large quantities of PAHs into aquatic ecosystems and be widely dispersed by winds and currents.
 We characterized the impacts of oil spills on marine and freshwater organisms and determined how toxicity can be influenced by ultraviolet (UV) radiation (Leads et al., 2022), dissolved organic carbon (Bonatesta et al., 2020), and chemical dispersants (Leads et al., in review).
-Using zebrafish, we identified new information about the mechanisms of oil toxicity in developing fish, which targets the neurological and cardiovascular systems (Leads et al., in review; Magnuson et al., 2023).
+Using zebrafish, we identified new information about the mechanisms of oil toxicity in developing fish, which targets the neurological and cardiovascular systems (Leads et al., 2025; Magnuson et al., 2023).
 UV radiation from sunlight can significantly increase the toxicity of oil to aquatic organisms through photo-induced toxicity.
 This is critical to consider in ecosystems that receive high levels of sunlight and/or are experiencing reduced ice cover and increased UV exposure due to climate change.
 We determined that photo-induced toxicity can damage tissues, impair growth, and alter the development of sensory systems such as the eyes and otoliths (inner ear structures) in early life stage fish (Leads et al., in preparation).
 This can impact important processes for survival and recruitment such as respiration, osmoregulation, prey capture, and predator avoidance.
 We also determined that toxicity can be further exacerbated by the use of chemical dispersants (surfactants to break up oil slicks) during oil spill response.
 To collect real-time toxicity and water quality data, we developed a novel oil spill response technology called the In situ Mobile Platform for Aquatic Contaminant Testing (IMPACT) which can be rapidly deployed in contaminated surface waters (Leads et al., in preparation).
 This research was conducted at the University of North Texas with Dr. Aaron Roberts.

 Microplastics in Coastal Ecosystems